qball1809/App-Store/Home.md

 What this plugin can do, is that it will allow you to gather an overview of subtitles for a media, view them, and delete them, unless they are embedded within the media itself.
 * LogViewer/Downloader Tool.
 Easy access to all the logs within Plex Media Server, and also allows an easy way to download those
 * Unsupported AppStore.
 The source to unsupported plugin's
+* FindMedia.
+Makes it possible to locate medias, that's either missing from the database or from the filesystem

 ***